 A hole or tear in the tympanic membrane (eardrum) is referred to as an eardrum perforation.
-Involving the tissue that separates the middle ear and the ear canal, a ruptured eardrum may occur suddenly and produce sharp pain or persistent discomfort.
+Involving the tissue that separates the middle ear and the ear canal, a ruptured eardrum usually occurs suddenly and produces a sharp pain.

-In some instances, previous earaches will suddenly go away when an eardrum ruptures, and other individuals will have no symptoms at all
+In some instances, previous earaches will suddenly go away when an eardrum ruptures

 While some eardrum perforations will heal on their own within a few weeks, there are times when medical attention is necessary to repair the hole and restore normal functioning

-Eardrum ruptures often result from a sudden change in pressure, as is possible when a scuba diver is coming to the surface or when riding within a pressurized airplane cabin.
+Eardrum ruptures most often occur as a result of infections behind the ear drum (middle ear).
+Other causes include abnormal eustachian tube function during a sudden change in pressure, as is possible when a scuba diver is descending or when an airplane is landing.
 Air pressure changes are referred to as barotrauma, or an imbalance in air pressure within an individual’s surroundings.
-Accidents or a sudden forceful blow to the ear from something like an airbag discharging during a vehicle collision may also result in an eardrum perforation.
-Pressure on the eardrum is sometimes caused by the buildup of accumulated fluids in the middle ear from a middle ear infection (otitis media).
 Some other possible causes of eardrum perforations include:

-Acoustic trauma (sudden exposure to loud noises or sounds)
+Acoustic trauma (sudden exposure to very loud sounds such as explosions)